codevibesmatter/vibestack/apps/server/src/replication/README.md

 - Watches for any changes in our PostgreSQL database (inserts, updates, deletes)
 - Captures these changes using PostgreSQL's Write-Ahead Log (WAL)
 - Transforms the changes into a format our clients can understand
+- Stores these changes in the `change_history` table for reliable tracking
 - Immediately notifies all connected clients about the changes

 ## Why it's Useful